JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 To get a better feeling of how exactly :class:`FoldsView` works, let us consider the following toy data container ``X``.
-We will generate it in such a way, that it is easy to see where each observation ends up in our partitioning strategy.
+We will generate this data in such a way, that it is easy to see where each observation ends up after applying our partitioning strategy.
 To keep it simple let's say it has 10 observations with 2 features each.

 .. code-block:: jlcon